Co-Founder and CEO, Alcion

-President and GM of Kasten by Veeam, a company I founded.
-Previous stints include Dell EMC, Hedvig (acquired by Commvault), Maginatics (acquired by EMC), HP Labs, and Carnegie Mellon University.
+Previous leadership experiences include Veeam, Kasten (acquired by Veeam), Dell EMC, Hedvig (acquired by Commvault), Maginatics (acquired by EMC), and HP Labs.

-I received my PhD in Computer Engineering from Carnegie Mellon University, where I was a part of the Parallel Data Lab.
-My research concentrated on distributed storage systems with an emphasis on deduplication and wide area network data transfer.
-I also received a MS degree in Computer Engineering and a BS degree, with University and College Honors, in Computer Engineering with an additional major in Computer Science from Carnegie Mellon University.
+I received my Ph.D. in Computer Engineering from Carnegie Mellon University, where I was a part of the Parallel Data Lab.
+My research concentrated on distributed storage systems with an emphasis on deduplication and wide-area network data transfer.
+I also received an MS degree in Computer Engineering and a BS degree, with University and College Honors, in Computer Engineering with an additional major in Computer Science from Carnegie Mellon University.

-You can always get a hold of me via email, Twitter, LinkedIn (see links above), or RFC 1149.
-The last method might be a bit lossy though.
+You can always get a hold of me via email, Mastodon, Twitter, LinkedIn, Signal, or RFC 1149.
+The last method is a bit lossy though.